 - so they need to see the global view from the beginning,

-- and won’t do well if they are fed one detail at a time in a prescribed order
+- and won’t do well if they are fed one detail at a time in a specific order

-- by an adult who thinks they need to be taught every detail, one at a time.
+- by adults who believe they need to be taught every detail, one at a time.

 Tips for making reading more right-brain friendly